Jellybit/UnityAABB/README.txt

 - Add support for rotated collision boxes.
 Right now it only supports boxes with zero degrees rotation.
 - Make it update collision checks on scale change.
 Right now it's just position change.
+- Add ability to check every possible collision withiin a list, instead of just from a single moving object's perspective.
 - Maybe use the collision layer system built into Unity to ignore collisions with objects in certain layers, or only check against a specific layer.